-During a political science class the professor asked us, by show of hands, to indicate who was pro-life.
-There were about a hundred-some students spread out around the large auditorium and I was tucked up against the back wall.
-My arm went up, and I don’t remember seeing any others.
-After scanning the room and spotting me, this 50-something-year-old prof came sprinting down the aisle, then scampering up and over the last few rows of seats, until we were face to face.
+It was a political science class in my first year in university, with a hundred-some students spread out around the large auditorium.
+When the professor asked us, by show of hands, to indicate who was pro-life I popped my arm up quickly.
+It was only then I realized, mine was the lone hand up.
+The prof scanned the room, and when he saw me tucked up against the back wall, 20 rows away, this 50-something-year-old came sprinting down the aisle, then scampering up and over the last few rows of seats, until we were face to face.

 “Why,” he asked, “are you pro-life?”

 He waited, and I could see my classmates twisting in their seats to get a good look.
 This was no debate between equals.
 He was a world-renown lawyer, a drafter of United Nations agreements, and he’d been teaching this class for years.
 I was an 18-year-old student, who had never had to defend the unborn before.
 I don’t recall the exact answer I gave, but I do remember how easily the prof slapped it aside.

 He made me feel foolish.
 More importantly, he made the pro-life position seem foolish.

 Let the teacher teach

 It used to be that this sort of on-the-spot inquisition would only happen if you signed up for something like a political science class.
 Nowadays we can expect hostile questioners in settings from the coffee shop to the workplace.
 Whether you proudly walk around wearing a pro-life shirt, or quietly decline having a rainbow flag decorate your cubicle, the world is going to want some answers.

 What we should offer are some good questions.